-14.3.7.1 History Column Descriptions
+16.3.6.1 History Column Descriptions

-Table 14-6 lists the History window column headings and the information recorded in each column.
+Table 16-6 lists the History window column headings and the information recorded in each column.

-Table 14-6 History Column Description
+Table 16-6 History Column Description

-Column Information Recorded Num An incrementing count of alarm or condition messages.
+Column Information Recorded Num Num (number) is the quantity of alarm messages received, and is incremented automatically as alarms occur to display the current total of received error messages.
 (The column is hidden by default; to view it, right-click a column and choose Show Column > Num .)
-Ref The reference number assigned to the alarm or condition.
+Ref Ref (reference) is a unique identification number assigned to each alarm to reference a specific alarm message that is displayed.
 (The column is hidden by default; to view it, right-click a column and choose Show Column > Ref .)
 Date Date and time of the condition.
 Node Shows the name of the node where the condition or alarm occurred.
 (Visible in network view.)
 Object TL1 AID for the condition object.
 For an STSmon or VTmon, the object.
-Eqpt Type Card type in this slot.
-Shelf For DWDM configurations, the shelf where the alarmed object is located.
-Visible in network view.
-Slot Slot where the condition occurred (only displays in network view and node view).
+Slot Slot where the condition occurred [only displays in network view and node view (single-shelf mode) or shelf view (multishelf mode)].
 Port Port where the condition occurred.
 For STSTerm and VTTerm, the port refers to the upstream card it is partnered with.
 Path Width Width of the data path.
 Sev Severity level: Critical (CR), Major (MJ), Minor (MN), Not Alarmed (NA), Not Reported (NR).
 ST Status: raised (R), cleared (C), or transient (T).
 SA Indicates a service-affecting alarm (when checked).
 Cond Condition name.
 Description Description of the condition.
+Eqpt Type Card type in this slot.

-14.3.7.2 Retrieving and Displaying Alarm and Condition History
+16.3.6.2 Retrieving and Displaying Alarm and Condition History

-You can retrieve and view the history of alarms and conditions, as well as transients (passing notifications of processes as they occur) in the CTC history window.
-The information in this window is specific to the view where it is shown (that is, network history in the network view, node history in the node view, and card history in the card view).
+You can retrieve and view the history of alarms and conditions, including transient conditions (passing notifications of processes as they occur) in the CTC History window.
+The information in this window is specific to the view where it is shown (that is, network history in the network view, node history in the node view (single-shelf mode) or shelf view (multishelf mode), and card history in the card view).

 The node and card history views are each divided into two tabs.
-In node view, when you click the Retrieve button, you can see the history of alarms, conditions, and transients that have occurred on the node in the History > Shelf window, and the history of alarms, conditions, and transients that have occurred on the node during your login session in the History > Session window.
+In node view (single-shelf mode) or shelf view (multishelf mode), when you click the Retrieve button, you can see the history of alarms, conditions, and transients that have occurred on the node in the History > Node window, and the history of alarms, conditions, and transients that have occurred on the node during your login session in the History > Session window.
 In the card-view history window, after you retrieve the card history, you can see the history of alarms, conditions, and transients on the card in the History > Card window, or a history of alarms, conditions, and transients that have occurred during your login session in the History > Session window.
 You can also filter the severities and occurrence period in these history windows.

-14.3.8 Alarm History and Log Buffer Capacities
+16.3.7 Alarm History and Log Buffer Capacities